 Most professional careers in the field of child and adolescent development require advanced degrees and/or credentials and/or licenses as well as relevant work experience.
 After completing the Bachelor of Arts degree, many students are well-situated to pursue advanced degrees and credentials leading to careers, including but not limited to early childhood education teachers, elementary and secondary school teachers, special education teachers, school counselors, school psychologists, school administrators, school board members, educational researchers, child and family attorneys, child psychologists and therapists, licensed clinical social workers, pediatricians and obstetricians, registered nurses, child life specialists, genetic counselors, occupational therapists, college/university professors, career counselors, community/youth agency administrators, educational consultants, policy and legislative analysts, and politicians.

-The purpose of the Department Honors Program is to recognize and support the development of exceptional Child and Adolescent Development undergraduate students.
-The Department Honors program allows students the opportunity to engage in advanced level coursework to better prepare for graduate coursework and/or careers in the field of Child and Adolescent Development.
-Interested students should consult the Department of Child and Adolescent Development website for details and an application.
-Admission to the Department Honors Program is granted by approval of the Department Honors Committee.
+The purpose of the department Honors Program is to recognize and support the development of exceptional Child and Adolescent Development undergraduate students.
+The department Honors Program allows students the opportunity to engage in advanced level coursework to better prepare for graduate coursework and/or careers in the field of Child and Adolescent Development.
+Interested students should consult with the Honors Program Director and complete an application available at the department office before the stated deadline (typically in November).
+Admission to the department Honors Program is granted by approval of the department Honors Committee.

 Clubs and Societies

 The Child and Adolescent Development Association (CADA) is a student organization affiliated with the Department of Child and Adolescent Development.
 CADA strives to enrich the lives of its members by providing career, academic and professional development activities.
-The Association also provides opportunities for students to develop social and professional networks within the field of child and adolescent development, education and child psychology.
+The association also provides opportunities for students to develop social and professional networks within the field of child and adolescent development, education and child psychology.
 All students on campus regardless of major are welcome to join.
-For more information, visit www.csun.edu/cada or send email to email@example.com.
+For more information, visit the Child and Adolescent Development Association website or send email to email@example.com.